kylehughes/computer-techniques/computer-techniques/content/documents/song-ranking-taylor-swift-folklore/index.md

 draft: false
 ---

-These are my rankings for the songs on the album *folklore* by Taylor Swift.
-I have broken them down into ranked quartiles, and then attempted to rank each song within the quartile.
+I have broken down all 16 songs on the albm into ranked quartiles, and then attempted to rank each song within the quartile.

 [Here is an Apple Music playlist with the songs in this order.](https://music.apple.com/us/playlist/ranked-folklore/pl.u-pVbYtZ7d3yB)